 I know, I just contradicted my title, but in reality, there are tasks you need to do on a daily basis to keep your house neat and functional.

 If your bed is unmade, don’t wait until it’s laundry day to get your sheets in order.
 If your kitchen floor is collecting crumbs, don’t wait until your designated cleaning day to sweep it up.
 Just do it!

 Beyond that, it really varies from homeowner to homeowner.
 You’ll need to determine the purpose of the room and how frequently you use it.

 If homeowners took time every day to do small but impactful chores around their house, it would cut down on the time spent on their actual chore day.
 Which brings me to my next point: time.

 How Much Time Should I Spend Cleaning My House?

-Realistically, if you’re tidying up your home on the daily, it should only take between 15 – 30 minutes to keep your house in order.
+Realistically, if you’re tidying up your home on the daily, it should only take between 15 and 30 minutes to keep your house clean and organized.
 According to Good Housekeeping, the two areas of your home that requiring daily cleaning are your kitchen and bathroom.